tskit-dev/msprime/docs/mutations.md

 of the genome.

-While it is more natural to add younger mutations to a tree sequence which already contains older mutations, you can also add mutations ancestral to an existing mutations, as in the following code block:
+While it is more natural to add younger mutations to a tree sequence which already contains older mutations, you can also add mutations ancestral to existing mutations, as in the following code block:

 ```{code-cell}